Being comfortable is my fashion mantra: Honey Rose

 Do you feel young women in Kerala are a little scared to experiment with their dress sense as compared women from cities like Delhi and Mumbai?

 Our culture and our upbringing are different.
 In bigger cities, people are used to seeing a different kind of style among girls.
 But, we are yet to see that level of experimentation with style here.
 I guess, that’s why when someone moves away from the accepted norm of wearing more modest dresses, the reaction is usually one of surprise and sometimes contempt.
 I would just say dress comfortably, but also ensure that you are sensitive to the cultural context of the place you are in.

 There’s always this notion that an Indian woman looks the best in sarees, and they are often prone to criticism when opting for western attires like gowns, skirts, among others.
 Would you say this understanding of fashion is very archaic?

 Sarees are one of the most loved Indian outfits.
-But, there this misconception among people that western outfits are more glamourous and ‘revealing’ than a saree.
-That’s not true; a saree can be as, if not more, glamourous than a western outfit.
+But, there this misconception among people that western outfits are more glamorous and ‘revealing’ than a saree.
+That’s not true; a saree can be as, if not more, glamorous than a western outfit.
 If you look at a gown, or a simple top and jeans, they cover the entire body.
 But can we say the same about a saree?
 Moreover, dresses, jeans, skirts are easier to carry off.
 Having said that, I would reiterate that sarees are still one of my favourite dresses!